EdwardMowleCTM/CtmTechTasks.AlexMason/readme.md

-SimpleGulp is the simplest possible starting point for prototyping front end features where you intend to write your own styles (with sass) and JavaScript from scratch.
-The only dependencies that this project uses are the build tools (gulp) required to compile sass (gulp-sass) and auto-update your changes in the browser (browser-sync).
+SimpleGulp is the simplest possible starting point for prototyping front end features where you intend to write your own Sass and JavaScript from scratch.
+The npm dev dependencies are the build tools required to compile sass and auto-update your changes in the browser.

+* gulp
+* gulp-sass
+* browser-sync

 # Getting setup